banalg/nabaztag_haproxy_homeassistant/README.md

 My two pences : a simple lua scrit to host in a HAProxy service which catch Nabaztag requests and rewrite them and forward the new ones to Home Assistant.
 I dit it with HAProxy because I already have one on my pfSense appliance, but it should be possible with any reverse proxy (nginx, etc.).
 I only tested in PfSense 2.7 (July 2023).
+Implemented events : click, dblclick, rfid, ears
+Not implemented events : record (long click on the button which allows to speach to the Nabaztag).
+It also requires a server to handle the file and convert speach to text.
+Should be feasible with Home Assistant but I haven't enough time to work on it.

 ```mermaid
 sequenceDiagram